sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 -	Flying into LGA is cheaper, NJ transit is good, hard with two suitcases

 #### Housing

--	Brooklyn (Bay Ridge) - 328 91st Street, Brooklyn (close to the subway).
-The landlord is Annette Sobczynski (718-974-0368, annetteeve@hotmail.com).
-Multiple furnished apartments.

-	-	2011S - Stephen - It was fully furnished for $1900/month, 2 bedrooms, large kitchen and a pullout bed in the living room.
-Stayed for 1 month while looking for apartments in Manhattan.

--	If you want a broker in Manhattan, you can contact [John Spalding](johns@nestseekers.com).
-The fee is low for NY ($1000), and he tries really hard to get you into a place you'll like.

 -	[92Y](http://www.92y.org/residence) was a great place on the upper east side (Gossip Girl zone).
 It was clean, had a brand new gym, weekly cleaning of sheets and stuff, had security 24/7.
 Be warned that many students hated it because it was only the room (kitchen and bathroom were shared).
 They also have a very restrictive guest policy, where guests have to be signed in for $10/night.